 Fraunhofer FHR is one of the leading and largest European research institutes in the area of highfrequency and radar techniques.
 It develops customized electromagnetic sensor concepts, processes, and systems for its partners, from the microwave range through to the lower terahertz range.

 The core topic of the research at Fraunhofer FHR consists of sensors for high-precision distance and position determination as well as imaging systems with a resolution of up to 3.75 mm.
 The applications range from systems for reconnaissance, surveillance, and protection to real-time capable sensors for traffic and navigation as well as quality assurance and non-destructive testing.
 Fraunhofer FHR's systems are characterized by reliability and robustness: Radar and millimeter wave sensors are suitable for demanding tasks, even under rough environmental conditions.
-They work at high temperatures, with vibrations, or under zero visibility conditions caused by smoke, vapor, or fog.
+They work at high temperatures, with vibrations, or under zero visibility conditions caused by smoke, vapor or fog.
 Thus, radar and the related high frequency systems, are also key technologies for defense and security.
-In this area, the institute has been supporting the German Federal Ministry of Defence (BMVg) since the institute was founded in 1957.
+In this area, the Institute has been supporting BMVg (the German Federal Ministry of Defense) since the Institute was founded in 1957.

 The ability to carry out non-contact measurements and the penetration of materials open up a range of possibilities for the localization of objects and people.
 Thanks to the advances in miniaturization and digitalization, the high frequency sensors of Fraunhofer FHR with their special capacities are an affordable and attractive option for an increasing number of application areas.

-Fraunhofer FHR had a total of 374 employees by the end of 2019, a 5.9 % increase compared to the previous year.
-Of these, 196 are permanent employees and 123 are temporary employees.
-The 55 remaining employees are students and apprentices.
+Fraunhofer FHR had a total headcount of 390 at the end of 2020.
+Of these, 207 are permanent employees and 129 are temporary.
+The 54 remaining employees are students and apprentices.